Zihan XU

 material than in the ionic solution.
 The released electron

-rather than through the solution.
-This is how the voltage is
+circuit rather than through the solution.
+This is how the

-could be increased by heating the ionic solution and accelerating
+device could be increased by heating the ionic solution and

-the Cu2+ ions with ultrasound.
-Both of these methods work because
+accelerating the Cu2+ ions with ultrasound.
+Both of these

 The unique atomic-layer nature of graphene is crucial for this

-and carbon-nanotube thin films.
-They discovered that these
+graphite and carbon-nanotube thin films.
+They discovered that

-materials only produced low voltages of around microvolts, which
+these materials only produced low voltages of around microvolts,

 described looks "very interesting" but that "more work will be